amygdala/gae-dataflow/job_template_launch/README.md

 Now that you've created a pipeline template, you can test it out by launching a job based on that template from the [Cloud Console](https://console.cloud.google.com).
 (You could also do this via the `gcloud` command-line tool).
 While it's not strictly necessary to do this prior to deploying your GAE app, it's a good sanity check.
-However, the pipeline won't do anything interesting unless you already have tweet data in the Datastore.
-This will be the case if you tried the [previous sdk-based version](../sdk_launch) of this example.
+Note that the pipeline won't do anything interesting unless you already have tweet data in the Datastore.

 Go to the [Dataflow pane](https://console.cloud.google.com/dataflow) of the Cloud Console, and click on "Create Job From Template".